rpgreview/papersandpaychecks/cow-orkers.md

 Scaled armour and mane protects for 3 points of damage.
 Flame breath is a missile weapon with an effective range of 20m and a damage bonus of 3x.

 *A Qilin story*

+There is no good without some evil, and no evil without some good, at least that's what some sages say.
+In this case, a qilin with a positive reputation comes with a secret sin; it's not quite vegetarian as it would like to be and is wih a dash of vindictiveness, it greatly desires to feast upon the flesh of Mogwai (q.v.).
+It has located such a demon in the castle of a local warlord, and provides directions on how to get there.
+It obviously can't do itself, as it's too big to enter the Mogwai's chambers.
+Alas for the PC Adventurers, the Mogwai in question turns out to be an innocent little child, barely a toddler.
+However, it also turns out that it _is_ a Mogwai.
+Just don't give it water after dark.

 **Rakshasa**